Tobler’s First Law of Geography

 We use semi-variograms in kriging interpolation to understand patterns related to distance.
 Semi-variograms take 2 sample locations and denotes the distance between points as h.

-As distance increases, the response variable becomes less predictable and are less related.
+As distance increases, the response variable becomes less predictable and is less related.
 But for closer things, the response is more predictable and has less variability.

 Overall, semi-variograms shows Tobler’s First Law of Geography by graphing a variable by distance.